EmixVCT/GraphStudy/README.md

 						--method, default EG)
 	--method [EG|BA]	  [with --gen-graph] Name if the generation method (EG for Edgar Gilbert, BA for Barabàsi-Albert)

+	--vertices INTEGER RANGE  [with --gen-graph] The numbers of vertices [default: 5]

+  	--m INTEGER RANGE         [with --gen-graph] The numbers 'm' for Barabàsi-
+                            Albert graph generation  [default: 2]

 	--out FILENAME		   [with --gen-graph] Path to the file of the generated graph